Incoming Occupational Therapy students posing at the Wisconsin Capital

 Student Opportunities

-Check out the recorded 2023 Virtual Webinar to hear about our program from our Program Director, Admissions Coordinator, Fieldwork Coordinator, and Capstone Coordinator!
+Check out the recorded 2024 Virtual Webinar to hear about our program!

 Questions?